 The Best Course of Action for High Conflict Couples

-Recently, I had an interview with Bill Eddy on my radio show Dialogue on Divorce.
+Recently, I had an interview with Bill Eddy on my radio show Divorce Dialogues.
 Bill is a lawyer, therapist, mediator and a president of the High-Conflict Institute based in San Diego, California.
 As a lawyer, he is a certified Family Law specialist in California where he has represented clients and family for 15 years and provided divorce mediation service for over 20 years.
 He’s written several book including High-Conflict People and Legal Disputes and Splitting, Protecting Yourself While Divorcing Someone with Borderline or Narcissistic Personality Disorder and BIFF, Quick Responses to High-Conflict People.

 Bill focuses on high-conflict disputes, which tend to include either one or both of the parties with a high-conflict personality, a pattern of increasing conflict, and not resolving things.
 His general principle is that high-conflict people need a non-adversarial process in order to really resolve their disputes.
 For the most high-conflict people, it helps to resolve their dispute in a process that does not encourage that behavior.
 It’s really worth trying the non-adversarial approaches first, mediation and collaborative divorce even in the high-conflict cases.